Chlorine and Hair: What Really Happens

 3 Ways to Repair Chlorine Damage

 Damage from chlorine doesn’t have to be permanent.
-There are ways to lessen the damage and go back to soft hair in no time.
+There are ways to reduce the damage and go back to soft hair in no time.
 Here are a few ways you can repair damage from chlorine:

 - Rinse your hair immediately